 Frequently Asked Questions

-- Where can I get more information on the Verilog interface exposed by the networks generated by CONNECT?
+- Where can I get more information on the Verilog interface exposed by the networks generated through CONNECT?

 The Verilog interface and other CONNECT technical details are described in the README file that accompanies every generated network.
 In addition to the README file every generated network also comes with a minimal bare bones testbench to get you started.

 - Is there a command-line version of CONNECT?

 Yes, to get access to a command-line tool for generating CONNECT networks, please send a request with your contact information and project description to

 - How long does it take to generate a network?

 Network generation times vary depending on network complexity and server load and can range from a few minutes to several hours.
 Network complexity is affected by the: i) number of routers in a network and/or ii) the radix and specific configuration of individual routers in the network.
 For VC-based networks, the number of Virtual Channels can also significantly affect network generation time.
 As a point of reference, when our servers are not overloaded, a 4x4 mesh with 2 Virtual Channels should take between 5 and 20 minutes to finish.
 Note that enabling debug symbols also has a severe impact on network generation time (please also see the next question).

 - Why do my jobs take much longer to finish or never finish at all when I enable debug symbols?

 Enabling debug symbols has a severe impact on network generation times and might even cause jobs to get preempted if server load is high.
 When enabling debug symbols, please constrain your designs to smaller networks.